AppliedLogicSystems/ALSProlog/docs/src_help_md/md_help/clause23.md

 ---
 title: 'clause/[2,3]'
+group: Prolog Database
 predicates:
- - 'clause/2' : retrieve a clause
+- {sig: 'clause/2', desc: 'retrieve a clause'}
- - 'clause/3' : retrieve a clause with a database reference
+- {sig: 'clause/3', desc: 'retrieve a clause with a database reference'}
- - 'instance/2' : retrieve a clause from the database reference
+- {sig: 'instance/2', desc: 'retrieve a clause from the database reference'}
 ---
 `clause/2` — retrieve a clause